 • Complete the nomination form and upload two letters of support.
 You can also include a CV or resume, copies of written articles, or any other supportive documents.

 • Nominees must be able to attend the awards activities the weekend of Homecoming.

-• All nominations will be kept and considered for five (5) years.
-Nominations can be updated if candidate is not selected.
+• Nominations can be updated if a candidate is not selected after the first year.

-• Award recipients will be selected by the College of Applied Health Sciences Board of Visitors and the Dean of the College of Applied Health Sciences.
+• Award recipients will be selected by the Dean of the College of Applied Health Sciences.
+Recommendations from the Board of Visitors will be welcomed and carefully considered in the decision process.